worldstudio/worldstudio.github.io/_theme/youth-empowerment.md

   multidisciplinary studio with a special interest in typography as communication.
 Anderson is an AIGA Medalist and member of the Citizens&rsquo;
   Stamp Advisory Committee for the USPS.
-Newton is a board member of the Type Directors Club, and has illustrated Dan Savage&rsquo;s column for The Stranger for over fifteen years.
+Newton is a board member of the Type Directors Club, and has illustrated Dan Savage&rsquo;s column for <i>The Stranger</i>
+  for over fifteen years.
 Both Gail and Joe teach at the School of Visual Arts.</p>
 artist_two: false